LDiazN/ubox/README.md

 If we split our internal representation of the world from the game objects used to render it, we can use the following strategy to merge cube into chunks:

 - The world is internally represented as a collection of arrays, one per chunk.
 Each array has the types of the cubes within its chunk
   - We use 1 byte to represent the types of cubes, saving some space.
-This affords us 255 cube types, not a lot but is easy to increase to 2
+This affords us 256 cube types, not a lot but is easy to increase to 2 bytes for 65536 cube types
+  - You get the type of a cube from its world position by computing its chunk's position and the offset within that chunk
 - Each chunk has a custom collision mesh and a single mesh renderer
 - The mesh used for rendering and the collision is regenerated on the fly when:
   - The chunk is rendered for the first time
   - A cube within the chunk has changed

+Let's think about the world structure for a moment.
+If you think about it, there's always a cube in every integer position at any given time.
+Some are just 'air', blocks that can be traversed by the player.

+If we think like that, we can start treating the position of a cube as its reference.
+Every time we want to get the data of a single cube, we do so by its position.
+This is a powerful property because it allows us to imagine the world as infinite, while the cubes don't actually exist on memory or are not loaded from disk.

+This structure also allows us to only have some data of the cubes loaded or used for some processes.
+For example, generating the mesh only requires the `type` data, nothing more.
+This way we optimize cache usage.

+Finally, the solution goes as follows:

+- The world is represented with PODs, not with Game Objects.
+Those are used for **rendering** the world.
+- Terrain is divided in chunks
+- When a chunk is loaded, the corresponding mesh is generated on the fly representing the blocks within the chunk
+- A manager objects constantly checks the player position to decide which chunks should be loaded or unloaded
+  - Chunks are managed through an object pool, to reduce creations and destructions
+- The world manager also generates the world while the player is discovering it
+  - The "world" here means the internal representation based on PODs